 (The 7th and final dispensation, the Millennial Kingdom, is built upon the perfect rule of the Lord Jesus, with the devil bound for 1000 years.
 It ends with the judgment of Satan and his followers.)

-In these seven dispensations, God has proven to man that until He Himself removes all our imperfections and reverses the effects of our sin nature, there is no condition or circumstance in which our behavior can achieve the standard His Holiness requires for co-existence.
+In these seven dispensations, God has proven to us that until He Himself removes all our imperfections and reverses the effects of our sin nature, there is no condition or circumstance in which our behavior can achieve the standard His Holiness requires for co-existence.
 His creation of the Church as a new Race of Human, imputing His Righteousness to us through His vicarious atonement for our sins, accomplishes in full what no other means could even approximate.

 I became a servant of this gospel by the gift of God’s grace given me through the working of his power.
 Although I am less than the least of all God’s people, this grace was given me: to preach to the Gentiles the unsearchable riches of Christ, and to make plain to everyone the administration of this mystery, which for ages past was kept hidden in God, who created all things.
 His intent was that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms, according to his eternal purpose which he accomplished in Christ Jesus our Lord.
 In him and through faith in him we may approach God with freedom and confidence.
 I ask you, therefore, not to be discouraged because of my sufferings for you, which are your glory.
 (Ephe.
 3:7-13)

-The Church age, in which Jew and Gentile would be brought together in Christ to form a 3rd race of human was foreknown by God before He created the world, but kept secret till after the cross.
+The Church age, in which Jew and Gentile would be brought together in Christ to form a third race of human was foreknown by God before He created the world, but kept secret till after the cross.
 Coming from both Jew and Gentile but sharing a destiny with neither, the Church is God’s final and decisive blow to Satan’s rebellion.
 Guilty of all of Satan’s sins, but washed clean in the Blood of The Lamb, the Church is elevated above the other races of man, past the angelic realm and even beyond Satan’s former exalted position to Heaven’s highest office for created beings, co-regent with the Lord Jesus in ruling the Universe, and co-heir in His inheritance.

 For this reason I kneel before the Father, from whom his whole family in heaven and on earth derives its name.
 I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith.
 And I pray that you, being rooted and established in love, may have power, together with all the saints, to grasp how wide and long and high and deep is the love of Christ, and to know this love that surpasses knowledge–that you may be filled to the measure of all the fullness of God.
 (Ephe.
 3:14-19)

-Thank You, Father for this most magnanimous gift.
+Thank You, Father, for this most magnanimous gift.
 Please give us first the ability to comprehend its vastness, and second the humility to administer it with the same grace with which it was bestowed.